nsmith-/Phase2InterimID/README.md

 Phase 2 Interim EG ID
 ---------------------
-This package pieces together the necessary information from `AODSIM` to make sensible but /very preliminary/ cuts on forward (eta>1.4) electrons (and photons in the future)
+This package pieces together the necessary information from `AODSIM` to make sensible but very preliminary cuts on forward (eta>1.4) electrons (and photons in the future)

 You will need CMSSW 90X, 82X, or higher.
 Place this inside RecoEgamma, e.g. with example recipe: